sparkleholic/sparkleholic.github.io/_posts/2016-04-04-about-the-author.md

 ---
 layout: post
 title: "About the Author"
-author: "Paul Le"
+author: "Junil Kim"
 categories: facts
-tags: [sample]
+tags: [about me]
-image: cuba-4.jpg
+image: trees_5.jpg
 ---

-Hi there!
-I'm Paul.
-I’m a physics major turned programmer.
-Ever since I first learned how to program while taking a scientific computing for physics course, I have pursued programming as a passion, and as a career.
-Check out [my personal website](https://www.lenpaul.com/) for more information on my other projects (including more Jekyll themes!), as well as some of my writing.
+Hi there, I'm Junil.
+I am a SW Engineer and the father of one child.
+I have a cat and love to listen to music on rainy days.
+I like new IT products and enjoy learning new technologies.